christianantonyquero/christianantonyquero.github.io/crisma-faye.md

 Can't wait for the time where we can have the same address (and surname 😂).
 I'm excited about what the future holds.
 I hope we get to experience the best the world has to offer... together.

-I love you, baby ❤️
+I love you, baby. ❤️

 Your Always and Forever,

 Christian Antony Quero

 * * *